zhangaigh/lidar-lidar-cal/README.md

 analysis.py
 -----------
-Formulates and solves an optimization problem to find the maximum likelihood estimate for the lidar-lidar transform
+Formulates and solves an optimization problem to find the maximum likelihood estimate for the lidar-lidar transform.

 extract\_pose\_yaml.py
 ----------------------